lsimons/caseum/docs/actors/actor-whiteboarding.md

 It can sometimes help to be clear about people that should not interact with the software system but will try to do so anyway.
 This is especially important if the software is a security system or if security is a major feature of the system.

 For systems where the security is "standard" or handled "some standard way", do not include these actors in the main view.
-Instead you may later draw some specific security views that have these bad actors included.
+Instead, you may later draw some specific security views that have these bad actors included.

 ## User-centric design vs actors